hashicorp/terraform-aws-consul/examples/consul-cluster/README.md

 1. Run `terraform get`.
 1. Run `terraform plan`.
 1. If the plan looks good, run `terraform apply`.

-After the `apply` command finishes, the Consul EC2 Instances will start, discover each other, and form a cluster.

-To see how to connect to the cluster and start reading/writing data, head over to the [How do you connect to the Consul cluster?](/modules/consul-cluster#how-do-you-connect-to-the-consul-cluster) docs.
+1. Run the `get-consul-server-ip.sh` script to get the IP address of one of the Consul servers and some example commands you can run to interact with the cluster!